fs-feup/autonomous-systems/docs/tutorials/git_tutorial.md

 Another point worth noting is that we use a trunk based development system, where we have one main branch and multiple temporary (feature) branches, where all the work is done.
 The work is introduced in the main branch through **pull requests**.

+Finally, use **Squash Merge** to reduce the amount of commits in the main branch to one commit per pull request, so it is easier to identify where things came from.

 ### How to Make Pull Requests

 Pull Requests are like requests for merging your changes with the main branch.
 When you want to develop something, you create a new branch from the main one and start doing stuff.
 You should make regular commits, as it will help if you want to backtrack.
 When you are finished, you run: